eclipse/paho.mqtt.rust/README.md

 **Mattermost:** [Eclipse Mattermost Paho Channel](https://mattermost.eclipse.org/eclipse/channels/paho)

-### New Features Coming in v0.6
+### New Features in v0.6

-Development is proceeding to add support for Futures and clean up the internal implementation of the library.
-The following is already checked into this branch:
+The v0.6 release added support for Futures and cleaned up the internal implementation of the library.

 - **Futures support:**
     - Compatible with the [Rust Futures](https://docs.rs/futures/0.1.25/futures/) library v0.1